ni/measurement-plugin-python/CONTRIBUTING.md

 - ServiceLocation.proto
 - ServiceManagement.proto

 This command generates the py file from all the above-listed proto files.
+Run the command after activating the `.venv` from the project root(since the required `grpcio-tool` package is already added as a development dependency in pyproject.toml).

 ```cmd
 python -m grpc_tools.protoc -I proto --python_out=. --grpc_python_out=.
 ServiceLocation.proto DiscoveryServices.proto Measurement.proto ServiceManagement.proto